Montana Draw Odds & Application Guide

 9-14 Bonus Points (The Decision Window)

 This is where Montana strategy gets real.
 You have invested close to a decade.
-Your squared entries are now 81-196, giving you meaningful draw weight in most mid-tier and even some upper-tier districts.
+Your weighted entries are now 81-196, giving you meaningful draw weight in most mid-tier and even some upper-tier districts.

 - Elk: Districts 270, 339, 210, and 261 all become drawable in this range.
 These are legitimate 30-42% success rate districts with mature bulls and managed pressure.
 For many hunters, drawing a tag here — rather than holding for another 5-8 years for a marquee district — is the smart play.
 The hunting in a District 270 or 339 is outstanding by any objective standard.